archercreat/CTF-Writeups/utctf/pwn/zurk/README.md

     RWX:      Has RWX segments
 ```

-Since It has write execute (????) segment.
-We just write to our shellcode from [here](http://shell-storm.org/shellcode/files/shellcode-806.php).
+Since the binary has write execute (????) segment.
+We just write our shellcode from [here](http://shell-storm.org/shellcode/files/shellcode-806.php) to specified segment location.

-After it, we overwrite GOT puts with address of our shellcode and jump to it :)
+After that, we overwrite GOT puts with address of our shellcode and jump to it :)

 ```python
 from pwn import *